Sandvox: Frequently Asked Questions

 Do you have examples of websites built with Sandvox?

-Yes!
-In fact, the site you’re currently viewing was built entirely with Sandvox.
-We’ve also started spotlighting sites developed by customers on our Site Gallery.
-The Site Gallery features links and information about sites that make particularly good use of Sandvox’s features.
+We’re showing some sites developed by customers on our Sites Spotlight.
 And for even more examples, check out our companion website Sandvox Sites.
 It features hundreds of user-contributed listings.

 I built my site using iWeb.
 Can I convert it to Sandvox?

 Because of the proprietary themes and page layout structure used by iWeb, there is no way currently to import an iWeb site directly into a Sandvox document.
-You should be able to copy/paste graphics and text from your iWeb site directly into your Sandvox document, either from iWeb directly or, using your favorite web browser, from your published site.
+However, Sandvox comes with an “extractor” to help bring in the main content of your published (or exported to your local hard drive) iWeb site.

 We encourage you to read our iWeb Transition Guide for more details.